 - Recent news articles - this page contains links to recent press coverage of local and national cases involving measurement uncertainty or error rates and is updated regularly.

 Attorney Ted Vosk has authored articles and presents nationally on this topic.
-The Cowan Kirk Gaston Law Firm contains links to several of his presentations and a primer on the topic:
+Below are links to several of his articles and presentations:

 - DWI: Trial by Numbers - Nov 2010 Champion Magazine article by Ted Vosk - provides an explanation of measurement uncertainty that is geared toward lawyers, but explains the math and statistics behind the concept.

 - Introduction to Uncertainty - a 2011 manuscript prepared by Ted Vosk which explains to attorneys the concept of measurement uncertainty.